MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 5. To add another filter, click **Add another filter** and then repeat steps 2-4.
 6. Click **Analyze**.

-### Step 2
+### Step 2: examine the effect of fraud

-In step 2, you use the **Transaction data** chart to examine the effect of fraud on your historical transaction data.
+In step 2, use the **Transaction data** chart to examine the effect of fraud on your historical transaction data.
 You can filter your view by selecting a range of dates and a range of risk scores.

-**To filter your view:**
+To filter your view, do the following.

 1. In the **Transaction date range** section, select a range of dates.
 2. In the **Transaction Data** section, enter values to adjust the impact of the risk score range on your historical data.
 3. In the **Risk Impact** section, use the risk score slider to set a risk score threshold between 0-999.

-#### The Transaction Data chart
+#### Understanding the Transaction data chart

 In the chart on the left, the x-axis represents the risk score, and the y-axis represents the number of transactions.